 The strongest feeling, that is all-consuming in that specific moment, is that we’ve been pushed back so hard that the only natural and sane thing to do is to stop, to not try again, to give up.
 Who wants to stand up and proceed right towards that pain AGAIN???

-“Most people who send me their recordings and say they look forward to the feedback, what they really mean is “I look forward to hearing how brilliant you think it is”.
+“People send me their recordings and say they look forward to the feedback, but what they really mean is “I look forward to hearing how brilliant you think it is”.

 Why?
 Because they really did their best.
 And then, they get super disappointed when they get constructive feedback.
 First time I heard Roddy talk about this I giggled and thought “haha, silly people, they think they are THAT good”.
 Until it was time for me to send in my first recording.
 I will admit, I was looking forward to that exact same feedback: “excellent Annica, it’s brilliant”.
 Because I had just sent in my absolute best 3-minute speech.
 Hearing Roddy say “that’s the best I ever heard” did not happen.
 Never did, and never will.
 Roddy is there to help improve, and I think no matter how many times we tweak; a final script, painting, pitch or lyric can always be improved – in one way or the other.

 Being comfortable and brave enough to acknowledge the work in progress and not be too attached to our “final” delivery, but more consider it “my best draft” has the potential to take away a LOT of pain from the growth process.
 This is also what makes it so difficult, as so many of us are high achievers and go all in to deliver our absolute best, not just a “best draft”.
 We want the gold stars right away, top score, A+.

-Personally, I do believe that growth is insanely painful.
+Personally, I believe that growth is insanely painful.
 And at the same time so exciting.